Lonely and Abandoned Wolf Butte Church

 The church was locked up tight and nobody was around to get permission to go inside, so we settled for photos through the windows.

 The headstone for Oscar Roe was replaced sometime recently with a marker made of sheet metal with cutout letters.
 It was quite unique, and I was impressed that someone had taken the effort and expense to give Mr. Roe, who was born nearly one hundred sixty years ago, a new, original marker.

 Terry photographed a small marker of a precious Harvey family baby, Clyde, who didn’t make it to his first birthday.

-If you enjoy prairie churches, both active and abandoned, please check out our book, Churches of the High Plains, or ask for it at your favorite local book store or gift shop.
+If you enjoy prairie churches, both active and abandoned, please check out our book, Churches of the High Plains.

 Photos by Troy Larson and Terry Hinnenkamp, © Sonic Tremor Media